Coffee trees are usually harvested by one of two methods, either strip picking or selective picking.

 Espresso and Coffee Brewing Tips

 For tips on brewing the perfect cup of coffee see the Espresso Coffee Guide’s section on Coffee Brewing.
-For detailed definitions of coffee terminology see the Coffee and Espresso Glossary.
+For detailed definitions of coffee terminology see the Coffee Terms.
 You can also read detailed specialty coffee flavor profiles see Gourmet Coffees and Espresso Drink Recipes.